Grand Falls-Windsor-Green Bay South

 Grand Falls-Windsor—Green Bay South, formerly known as Windsor—Springdale, is a defunct provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
 In 2011, there were 7,004 eligible voters living within the district.

 In Central Newfoundland, on the shore of Notre Dame Bay.
-It includes part of the town of Grand Falls-Windsor.
-Other communities include South Brook, Beaumont as well as Triton Island, Pelley's Island, Long Island and Sunday Cove Island.
+It included part of the town of Grand Falls-Windsor.
+Other communities included South Brook, Beaumont, as well as Triton Island, Pelley's Island, Long Island and Sunday Cove Island.

-The former district of Green Bay was represented by former Premier Brian Peckford (1979-1989).
+The former district of Green Bay was represented by former Premier Brian Peckford (1979–1989).

-The district was abolished in 2015, and was succeeded by the new district of Grand Falls-Windsor-Buchans.
+The district was abolished in 2015, and was succeeded by the new districts of Grand Falls-Windsor-Buchans and Baie Verte-Green Bay.